Eagle Creek Airpark

 Eagle Creek Airpark (ICAO: KEYE, FAA LID: EYE) is a public use airport located seven nautical miles (13 km) west of the central business district of Indianapolis, a city in Marion County, Indiana, United States.
 It is owned by the Indianapolis Airport Authority and serves as a reliever airport for Indianapolis International Airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned EYE by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Eagle Creek Airpark covers an area of 315 acre at an elevation of 823 feet (251 m) above mean sea level.
-It has one asphalt paved runway designated 3/21 which measures 4,205 by 75 feet (1,282 x 23 m).
+It has one asphalt paved runway designated 3/21 which measures 4,200 by 75 feet (1,280 x 23 m).

-For the 12-month period ending December 31, 2015, the airport had 21,879 aircraft operations, an average of 60 per day: 94% general aviation and 6% air taxi.
-In June 2018, there were 100 aircraft based at this airport: 78 single-engine, 17 multi-engine, and 5 jet.
+For the 12-month period ending December 31, 2019, the airport had 20,874 aircraft operations, an average of 57 per day: 94% general aviation and 6% air taxi.
+In November 2023, there were 86 aircraft based at this airport: 69 single-engine, 11 multi-engine, 5 jet and 1 ultra-light.

-Eagle Creek Aviation Services, the airport's fixed-base operator (FBO) is an authorized service center for Cessna Citation, Cirrus Design and Twin Commander aircraft.
+Jet Access Eagle Creek, the airport's fixed-base operator (FBO) is an authorized service center for Cessna Citation, Cirrus Design and Twin Commander aircraft.
 ECAS is also one of the eight U.S. service centers for the Embraer Phenom.